DreamingDevs/Session-Management-in-Azure-Webroles-using-Azure-Cache-Service/README.md

 Credits:
 -----------
 > 1. Mohan (Code Contributor).
 Also do not forget to see contributors section.
-It is all their hardwork.
+It is all their hard work.
 > 3. MSDN Documentation.

 Disclaimer: